 This is where the domain knowledge comes in handy.
 A concise list of basic books to get a general domain knowledge include:

-For the more initiated engineers and designers who would like to get an engineering perspective on the working of finite element analysis, some good reads include:
+For the more experienced engineers and designers who would like to get an engineering perspective on finite element analysis, some helpful reads include:

-All the above books discuss linear FEM primarily.
-There is never one perfect book, one needs to find a reference that best suits their language and interest.
-Since nonlinear FEM does require a deeper insight into the topic, it shall be discussed in the upcoming section.
+All of the above books discuss linear FEM primarily.
+There is no one perfect reference book that suits every language and interest.
+Since nonlinear FEM does require a deeper insight into the topic, it will be discussed further in the upcoming section.

-This part of the article addresses the interests of programmers, developers, and mathematicians who want to learn Finite Element Analysis (FEA / FEM).
-The main interest for those falling in this category would be to develop Finite Element Method including the development of new methods, elements, material models etc. Thus, it is mandatory to completely understand how FEM works.
-This section will address resources related to the black-box.
+This part of the article addresses the interests of programmers, developers, and mathematicians who want to learn finite element analysis.
+The main interest for those who find themselves in this category is to develop their skills in the finite element method, including the development of new methods, elements, material models, etc. Thus, it is necessary for these learners to completely understand how FEM works.
+This section will address resources related to the black box.

 Mathematical and Domain-Related Preliminaries

 In the last section, the emphasis was on the pre- and post-processing regimes.
-In contrast to it, here the focus will remain on providing resources related to the background working of FEA.
-Learning FEM requires sufficient understanding of the related mathematics including linear and tensor algebra, differential and integral calculus, complex numbers etc. In addition, continuum mechanics forms the basis of all mechanical engineering related problems.
-A thorough understanding of continuum mechanics is a mandatory pre-requisite to understanding FEM.
-The two-volume and freely available treatise by Prof. Rohan Abeyarathne on the topics serves as an excellent starting point for this venture.
+In contrast, this section will focus on providing resources related to how FEA works in the background.
+To learn FEA, you need a solid understanding of the related mathematics, including linear and tensor algebra, differential and integral calculus, complex numbers, etc. In addition, continuum mechanics forms the basis of all mechanical engineering related problems.
+A thorough understanding of continuum mechanics is a mandatory pre-requisite to understanding and mastering FEA.
+The two-volume and freely available treatise by Prof. Rohan Abeyaratne on this topic serves as an excellent starting point for this venture.

-- Elementary Vector and Tensor Analysis for Engineers by R C Brennon (an online free text)
+- Elementary Vector and Tensor Analysis for Engineers by R. C. Brennon (a free online text)

 References in Advanced Topics of FEM

-Once through the basic pre-requisites, three outstanding books and references in the area of nonlinear mechanics include:
+Once these basic pre-requisites to learn finite element analysis have been completed, there are three more outstanding books and references in the area of nonlinear mechanics:

-Each of the three books above presents the ideas of nonlinear mechanics in their own unique fashion.
-There is no best book here and one needs to adapt one that provides familiar notational and mathematical reading.
+Each of these texts presents the ideas of nonlinear mechanics in their own unique fashion.
+There is no one best book here, and learners must adapt to whichever one provides the most familiar notational and mathematical reading.

 Both the above texts are mathematically intensive and require a thorough understanding of tensor calculus and curvilinear coordinates.
-Further on, references related to application of FEM in the areas of fluid mechanics and heat transfer include:
+Furthermore, reference texts related to the application of FEM in the areas of fluid mechanics and heat transfer include:

 Finally, some books of interest to mathematicians include:

-Finally, if one intends to write their own FEM code to understand the intricacies, two excellent hands on references include:
+Finally, if one intends to write his or her own FEM code to understand the intricacies, two excellent hands-on references include:

-Online Resources and Validation Examples to learn Finite Element Analysis
+FEA Resources Online Resources and Validation Examples to Learn Finite Element Analysis

-More detailed courses to learn Finite Element Analysis can be found in several forums including:
+More detailed courses to help you learn finite element analysis can be found on several websites including:

-- NAFEMS Courses – Courses range from beginner to advanced courses related to using for modeling problems in all areas
+- NAFEMS courses range from beginner to advanced and are related to modeling problems in all areas

-- iMechanica Forums serves the solid mechanics community largely
+- iMechanica forums mostly serve the solid mechanics community

 As discussed earlier, it is important that the developed methodologies and programs are validated with standard problems.
 This is what differentiates a pretty picture from an accurate simulation.
 Some good sources for validation examples include:

-In addition, top computational mechanics journal provide an excellent source of information on the current state-of-the-art in research.
-In addition, they also provide validation examples and sources for comparison for problems involving finite element analysis.
-Some of the top journals, in the area of Finite Element Analysis, include:
+In addition, top computational mechanics journals provide an excellent source of information on the current state-of-the-art research in these areas.
+They also provide validation examples and sources for comparison for problems involving finite element analysis.
+Some of the top journals in the area of FEA include: